 Song Hwee LIM received his MPhil and PhD from the University of Cambridge.
 He taught at the universities of Leeds and Exeter for over twelve years before joining The Chinese University of Hong Kong (CUHK) in January 2014.
-Lim is the recipient of a CUHK Research Excellence Award in 2016/17.
-His latest book manuscript, Taiwan New Cinema as Soft Power: Authorship, Transnationality, Historiography, is currently under review at a prestigious university press, and its research was funded by a General Research Fund (2015/16) awarded by the Hong Kong governmen't's Research Grants Council.
+His latest monograph, Taiwan Cinema as Soft Power: Authorship, Transnationality, Historiography, will be published by Oxford University Press in 2022, and its research was funded by a General Research Fund (2015/16) awarded by the Hong Kong government’s Research Grants Council.

 Lim is the author of four books (two single-authored, two co-edited) whose pioneering research on slow cinema, world cinema, and queer cinema has opened up new areas of critical inquiry.
 His first monograph, Celluloid Comrades: Representations of Male Homosexuality in Contemporary Chinese Cinemas (2006), has been praised as “an exemplar of quality scholarship”, “thoughtful, rigorous, and challenging”, and “significantly rais[ing] the bar for future studies on Chinese cinemas and sexualities”.
-A Chinese translation of the book is currently under planning.
+A Chinese translation of the book will be published in 2021.
 His second book, Tsai Ming-liang and a Cinema of Slowness (2014), has been hailed as a “magisterial study” and “remarkable”, an “indispensable contribution to modern film scholarship” and “to the development of ‘slow cinema studies' as an academic subfield”.
 It has been translated into Chinese.